RicardoGoncalves-CS/CSharpLearning/README.md

 This repository will be updated throughout the duration of the training.

-### Each week folder contain notes on the topics covered during that week.
+**NOTE: Each week folder contain notes on the topics covered during that week.
+The notes in each of these folders are organised by the order it was covered during the lessons.**

 # TABLE OF CONTENTS